mondradiko/mondradiko.github.io/_drafts/january-update.md

 mars@sol ~/Code/mondradiko/builddir $ server/mondradiko-server & client/mondradiko-client
 ```

-After a world's assets are bundled, they are meant to be packaged into a
+After a world's assets are bundled, they will be packaged into a
 compressed format like LZMA, and made available for download to clients
 who wish to connect to a server.
 More information on the content model, lump
 compression, and the bundler system will be posted in a future devlog.